Last updated: February 2, 2026

 The MACD (Moving Average Convergence Divergence) is a trend-following momentum indicator that primarily tracks the relationship between two moving averages

 However, like all moving average-based tools, the MACD is a lagging indicator and should never be used alone.
-Think of it as the “engine room” of the price chart; it tells about the power, speed, and health of the trend, giving traders the information they need to make better trading decisions.
+Instead of predicting the future, it analyzes the power and health of the recent price action, giving traders the context they need to make better trading decisions.

 The MACD indicator is made of three simple components that work together.
 Understanding these three parts is key to understanding how the indicator works as a whole.